sethforprivacy/sethforprivacy.com/content/about.md

 ### High-Performance Monero Nodes

-I host a set of high-performance Monero nodes that are free to use for anyone needing them, both as a p2p peer and a remote RPC for wallet usage:
+I host a high-performance Monero node that is free to use for anyone, both as a p2p peer and a remote RPC for wallet usage:

-`node-1.sethsimmons.me:18089` (high-performance node on Hetzner in Frankfurt, Germany) `node-2.sethsimmons.me:18089` (high-performance node on Hetzner in Frankfurt, Germany) `node-3.sethsimmons.me:18089` (high-performance node on Hetzner in Helsinki, Finland)
+`node-1.sethsimmons.me:18089` (high-performance node on Hetzner in Frankfurt, Germany)

 Also available as Tor HiddenServices at:

 `rbpgdckle3h3vi4wwwrh75usqtoc5r3alohy7yyx57isynvay63nacyd.onion:18089`
-`slvb7iuq6rwj4gjbbfwile5piamhnllwk3s5vqccn2hqvz2nmrkvpiid.onion:18089`
-`wq7o3snkc65onqc3rjdoynnsve2z22aqs3gixdtaaayx4qhgbz74auqd.onion:18089`

 ### Monero Docker Images